mloughran/juggler/README.md

 For more control see `Juggler::Runner.stop`, or you can stop runners individually.

+## Beanstalkd connection handling

+If the beanstalkd connection is dropped it will be re-established automatically by em-jack (even after the disconnect event).
+If the connection cannot be re-established after 5 (by default) attempts, a callback is fired.
+By default a warning is logged, but this can be changed

+    Juggler.on_disconnect {
+      # Do something
+    }

 ## Customising behaviour

 ### Customising the back-off for failed jobs